Country: Ireland Distillery: Waterford

 Type: Single Malt

-Cask: 1st fill ex-American whiskey, American Virgin Oak, French Oak, Vin Doux Naturel
+Cask: 1st fill ex-American Whiskey, French Oak, Vin Doux Naturel

 Writing about Waterford Whisky is a big matter.
 There is an overdose of details about the distillery, the production, the people behind it, the concept and everything else.
 That is why I have written an article to cover these topics and resolve to the reviews!
 If you don't know Waterford Distillery yet, stop and click this link, read and come back.

 All Waterford Whisky reviews I wrote:

 - Waterford Dunbell Edition 1.1

 - Waterford Ballymorgan Edition 1.1